SPRING SEMESTER OVERVIEW

 Everything you need to prepare for the Final Capstone Summit, including templates, submission guidelines, and examples for posters and presentations.

-Final Poster should be uploaded to this Google Drive folder by the submission deadline.
-All teams must upload their Poster for review
+Upload your final poster to this Google Drive folder by the submission deadline.
+All teams must upload their poster for review.

-Final presentation slides should be uploaded to this Google Drive folder by the submission deadline.
+Upload your final presentation slides to this Google Drive folder by the submission deadline.
 All teams must upload their slides for review.

 View Template View Example PDFSlides Template & Example